Leah1977/Fishy_pair/README.md

 ![Color Scheme](assets/images/colorsms1.png)

-My main primary color will be blue.
+My main color will be purple.
 I will use variations of this color to add designs that stand out and appeal to the user.

 I used [Coolers](http://www.coolers.co) to generate my colours for the project.
 I then used variations within the project.